 Several documents on this site are provided in PDF format which ensures their original layout is retained.

 A number in brackets — e.g. (PDF–2.5 MB) — indicates the size of the document in megabytes (MB) or kilobytes (KB) for users on cellular or slow connections.

 Most modern browsers will display these documents natively without plugins.

 However, some features (like auto-fill) may not work, in which case you'll need to open the PDF in a dedicated PDF reader that can manage these extras.

 Adobe Reader Vulnerable

 Adobe Reader is a known vulnerability.
-You should uninstall it and replace it with an alternative like Nitro Reader or a safer professional PDF program.
+You should uninstall it and replace it with an alternative PDF reader or a safer professional PDF program.